mbhulin/OrientTutorial/fill_database_with_test_data.md

 After establishing the connection to the database - again in plocal mode - first all existing data are deleted.
 Then some vertices and edges are created.

 ## Add Vertices to Database
-There are several possibilities to add new vertices to the database using the ``addVertex()`` method [(See OrientDB Documentation for details)](http://orientdb.com/docs/last/Graph-Database-Tinkerpop.html).
+There are several possibilities to add new vertices to the database using the ``addVertex()`` method [(see OrientDB Documentation for details)](http://orientdb.com/docs/last/Graph-Database-Tinkerpop.html).

 ### Create an empty Vertex first, then set property values
 You can add a new empty vertex first and then set its properties: